State transportation officials announced a $217 million highway program Monday to fix truck bottleneck routes in Los Angeles and throughout the state.

 The program and the other recommendations will be considered for adoption at the Dec.
 2-3 meetings of the California Transportation Commission.

 The 57 and 60 freeways are among the most heavily traveled freight highway corridors in the country, SGVCG officials said, and the 2.5-mile confluence of the two highways ranks as the worst bottleneck for truck delays in California and the ninth-worst in the nation, according to the American Transportation Research Institute.

 Due to lane drops and hazardous weaving between trucks and commuters, state officials said the confluence area is the second-highest truck accident location in Southern California with truck-related accidents 50% higher than the state average, according to the California Highway Patrol.

-More information can be found at www.sgvcog.org/capitalprojects.
+More information on the San Gabriel Valley project can be found at www.sgvcog.org/capitalprojects.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: